About Global VPN Settings

 Disable or Enable the Built-in IPSec Policy

 The Firebox includes a built-in IPSec policy that allows IPSec traffic from Any-External to Firebox.
-This hidden policy enables the Firebox to function as an IPSec VPN endpoint for Branch Office VPN and Mobile VPN with IPSec tunnels.
+This hidden policy enables the Firebox to function as an IPSec VPN endpoint for Branch Office VPN, Mobile VPN with IPSec, and Mobile VPN with IKEv2 tunnels.
 The built-in IPSec policy has a higher precedence than any manually created IPSec policy.
 The built-in IPSec policy is enabled by default.
 To disable this policy, clear the Enable built-in IPSec Policy check box.
 Do not disable the built-in policy unless you want to create another IPSec policy to terminate a VPN tunnel at a device other than the Firebox, such as a VPN concentrator on the Firebox trusted or optional network.

 If you clear the Enable built-in IPSec Policy check box, you must create IPSec policies to handle inbound VPN traffic to the Firebox and any other VPN endpoints.
 For more information, see Configure Inbound IPSec Pass-through with SNAT.